yitbarek16/To-Do-App/README.md

 # To-Do-App

+## Overview

-To-Do Checklist App: A Django web app that helps users organize tasks efficiently by allowing them to create, edit, and delete tasks with a user-friendly interface.
+The To-Do Checklist App is a simple and efficient Django-based web application that helps users manage daily tasks.
+It allows users to create, update, and delete tasks through a clean and intuitive interface.

 ## Features

-- Add new tasks to the checklist.
+- Create new tasks
-- Edit existing tasks to update details.
+- Edit existing tasks
-- Delete completed or unnecessary tasks.
+- Delete completed or unnecessary tasks
-- User-friendly and intuitive interface.
+- Simple and user-friendly UI

 ---

-## Technologies Used
+## Tech Stack
 - **Backend**: Django (Python)
 - **Frontend**: HTML, CSS, Bootstrap
 - **Database**: SQLite (default with Django)

 ---

-## Prerequisites
+## Requirements
-Before running the application, ensure you have the following installed:

 - Python 3.x
-- Django 3.x or later
+- Django 3.x or higher

 ---